oheil/NormalizeQuantiles.jl/README.md

 After quantile normalization the sets of values of each column have the same statistical properties.
 This is quantile normalization without a reference column.

-The function `normalizeQuantiles` expects an array with dimension <= 2 and always returns a matrix of equal size as the input matrix and of type `Array{Float64,2}`.
+The function `normalizeQuantiles` expects an array with dimension <= 2 and always returns a matrix of same dimensions as the input matrix and of type `Array{Float64,2}`.

 `NaN` values of type `Float64` and any other non-numbers, like strings, are treated as random missing values and the result value will be `NaN`.
 See "Remarks on data with missing values" below.